Wisconsin Supreme Court Strikes Down 1849 Abortion Ban

 This plan is already facing legal challenges.
 Advocacy groups, including the American Civil Liberties Union, are demanding immediate access to detainees and transparency about the administration’s actions.
 Human rights organizations are raising alarms about the conditions at Guantánamo and the potential for violations of international law.
 Legal experts have called the plan “frankly insane” and “a mirage,” emphasizing that detaining migrants in a legal black hole will only create more chaos and suffering.

-The Trump administration’s decision to revive Guantánamo as an immigration detention center isn’t just a logistical or legal disaster, it’s a moral failure.
+Reviving Guantánamo as an immigration detention center isn’t just a logistical or legal disaster, it’s a moral failure.
 It normalizes the idea that migrants, many of whom are seeking asylum, should be treated as criminals and locked away in a remote prison.
-It sets a dangerous precedent for future administrations to expand mass detention and further erode basic human rights.
+As this policy unfolds, it is critical to ensure that immigration enforcement respects human rights, due process, and legal protections for all individuals, regardless of where they are held

 The SAVE Act: A Voter Suppression Tactic Disguised as Election Integrity